 My Two Cents

 When we contrast the reduction in glucose mediated by Metformin with the damage this medication does to the mitochondria and immune signaling, along with its ability to leach vitamin B12, block insulin sensitivity and reduce aerobic capacity, one cannot help but wonder if we are causing more harm than good.
 Admittedly, obesity and hyperglycemia are growing problems in Western cultures.
-As we are coming to learn, however, obesity itself is not linked to the diseases processes for which many drugs like the statins and Metformin are promoted to protect against – obesity paradox.
+As we are coming to learn, however, obesity itself is not linked to the diseases processes for which many drugs like statins and Metformin are promoted to protect against – the obesity paradox.
 Growing evidence suggests that obesity is indicative of mitochondrial dysfunction and chemical exposures which then may provoke impaired insulin sensitivity and hyperglycemia and continued fat storage versus metabolism.
-If this is true, simply reducing circulating glucose concentrations, in an effort to reduce obesity and the purported health problems associated obesity, will do nothing to treat the underlying problem.
+If this is true, simply reducing circulating glucose concentrations, in an effort to reduce obesity and the purported health problems associated with obesity, will do nothing to treat the underlying problem.

-I believe obesity and hyperglycemia are symptoms of damaged and dysfunctional mitochondria, partly mediated by lifestyle, partly iatrogenic (pharmaceutically induced) and likely epigenetic.
+I believe obesity and hyperglycemia are symptoms of damaged and dysfunctional mitochondria, partly mediated by lifestyle, partly iatrogenic (pharmaceutically induced), and likely epigenetic.
 If we are to solve the ‘obesity’ problem and prevent the damage mediated by hyperglycemia, we have to address these variables.
 Failing to do so serves no one except those who profit from our continued ill-health.